Comment on page

 10. Following the same process as steps 8 - 9, direct within Google Chrome Administrative Templates Policy definitions, Disable Chrome's AutoFill capabilities by editing both "Enable AutoFill for addresses" and "Enable AutoFill for credit cards" and setting them to disabled.

-11. Exit the Group Policy Management Editor, Right Click the OU of your choice, and select Link an Existing GPO.
+12. Exit the Group Policy Management Editor, Right Click the OU of your choice, in which contains your Computers or Users, and select Link an Existing GPO.

 For any PC within that OU, the “Chrome Policy” will automatically install the Keeper Security Browser Extension, if Chrome is installed on those PCs as well as disable Chrome's, less secure, built-in password manager and AutoFill capabilities.

 On a target client device, open Google Chrome and navigate to chrome://policy to see all policies that are applied.
 If you applied policy settings on the local computer, policies should appear immediately.